seerge/g-helper/docs/README.md

 1. To run any custom application - put a full path to exe into "action" text field, for example:
 ``C:\Program Files\EA Games\Battlefield 2042\BF2042.exe``

-2. To simulate any windows key - put appropriate keycode into "action" field, for example ``0x2C`` for Print screen.
+2. To simulate any windows key - put appropriate keycode into the "action" field, for example ``0x2C`` for Print Screen.
 Full list of keycodes https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes

 ![Screenshot 2023-07-17 192155](https://github.com/seerge/g-helper/assets/5920850/e450e124-1589-4787-bce8-7c37ffe72fbd)

 ### Force Standard mode on shutdown / hibernation
 In some rare cases G14 2023 seem to have issues with enabling / disabling dGPU - i.e. Eco mode.
-Till we wait for a fix from asus on BIOS level, one of the proposed solutions is to always shutdown laptop in Standard mode (then everything seem to work fine).
+Till we wait for a fix from asus on BIOS level, one of the proposed solutions is to always shutdown the laptop in Standard mode (then everything seems to work fine).
 To enable "forced" Standard mode on shutdown add following line to ``%AppData%\GHelper\config.json``
 ```
 "gpu_fix" : 1,
 ```